astronomer/airflow-guides/guides/logging.md

 ## Logging Remotely

-When scaling up your Airflow environment you may end up with many tasks producing sizeable amounts of logs for which you need a reliable, resilient and auto-scaling storage.
-The easiest solution is to use remote logging to a remote destination for which a community-managed provider already exists:
+When scaling up your Airflow environment you might end up with many tasks producing more logs than your Airflow environment can handle storing.
+In this case, you need a reliable, resilient, and auto-scaling storage.
+The easiest solution is to use remote logging to a remote service which is already supported by a community-managed provider:

 - Alibaba: `OSSTaskHandler`
 - Amazon: `S3TaskHandler`, `CloudwatchTaskHandler`